eatkins/tree-sitter-ebnf-generator/README.md

     be expanded to the concatenation "bar" "buzz"

     Constants can be useful to define inline gramattical elements that are reused but don't need to be a part of the language grammar.
+This is a bit more powerful than adding a rule to the tree-sitter `inline` fields because it allows for rules that can match the empty string.
 ```